 Objective of MMZ-GLOSA

-GLOSA (Green Light Optimal Speed Advice) van MobilityMoveZ levert een snelheidsadvies bij het passeren van intelligente verkeersregel installaties (iVRI).
+GLOSA (Green Light Optimal Speed Advice) from MobilityMoveZ provides speed advice when passing intelligent traffic control installations (iVRI).
 It is an important tool for traffic management and contributes to livability and accessibility in urban environments.

-The technology for GLOSA has been around for quite some time and has been demonstrated and evaluated several times in pilot projects.
-In Intercor and Concorda, among others) it has emerged that data on green and red times from the iVRIs are excellently available to service providers in the Netherlands.
+The technology for GLOSA has existed for some time and has been demonstrated and evaluated several times in pilot projects.
+In Intercor and Concorda, among others, it has emerged that data on green and red times from iVRIs are excellently available to service providers in the Netherlands.
 Due to the high degree to which intersection controls in the Netherlands are adaptive, information on scheduled red and green times is updated almost continuously, making the data unreliable for speed advice and thus unusable for service providers and OEMs.

-This pilot project investigated how GLOSA can be made sufficiently useful for service providers and OEMs.
-A properly functioning GLOSA reduces braking and acceleration and thus contributes significantly to CO2 & NOx reduction.
+This pilot project investigated how to make GLOSA sufficiently usable for service providers and OEMs.
+A properly working GLOSA reduces braking and acceleration and thus contributes significantly to CO2 & NOx reduction.

 The results of the project are described below.
 For insight into the complete outcomes download the report.

-Many traffic controls change the green and red phases as soon as they detect new traffic.
+Many traffic schemes change the green and red phases as soon as they detect new traffic.

 Reliable?
-No, usable!
+No, ustable!
 The indication is still being adjusted, but it respects the indicated minimum and maximum end times and gives reasonable predictability.

 Usability is measured by the ability of service providers to provide driving task-assisted speed advice.